 Cuba’s best & fastest train, The Tren Frances (with secondhand French carriages), also runs this route every 3rd day.
 The 861km journey takes 16 hours – 1st class costs CUC$62, 2nd class costs CUC$50.

-There are also many additional local trains across Cuba that travel at least once a day.
+There are also many additional local trains for getting around Cuba that travel at least once a day.

 There are 2 class of train travel: